Large Time Existence for Thin Vibrating Plates: Introduction

 or equivalently

-where $f_h \sim 1$ as $h\to 0$.
-In the case $\alpha=3$ we will show existence of strong solutions of (\ref{eq:4}) for well-prepared and small data in a natural scaling with respect to $h$ and time $\tau \in (0,T_0)$ with $T_0>0$ sufficiently small.
-In particular we assume that the rescaled $f_h$ is small, cf. Section~\ref{sec:MainResult} below. -- Note that the small time interval $(0,T_0)$ for $\tau$ turns over to a large time interval $(0,T_0h^{-1})$ in the original times scale for $t$.
+where $\tilde{f}_h \sim 1$ as $h\to 0$.
+Additionally we assume Neumann boundary conditions at $x_d=\pm \frac12$ and periodic boundary conditions in tangential direction.
+In the case $\alpha=3$ we will show existence of strong solutions of (\ref{eq:4}) for well-prepared and small data in a natural scaling with respect to $h$ and time $\tau \in (0,T_0)$.
+In particular we assume that the rescaled $\tilde{f}_h$ is small, cf. Section~\ref{sec:MainResult} below. -- Note that the small time interval $(0,T_0)$ for $\tau$ turns over to a large time interval $(0,T_0h^{-1})$ in the original time scale for $t$.
 In the case $\alpha>3$, we will use the same time scale.
-Then we are able to show existence of strong solutions for $\tau \in (0,T)$ for any $T>0$ provided that $f_h \sim h^{\alpha-3}$ and suitable initial data, cf. Section~\ref{sec:MainResult} below.
-We note that this time scale is subcritical for this scaling of $f_h$.
+Then we are able to show existence of strong solutions for $\tau \in (0,T)$ for any $T>0$ provided that $\tilde{f}_h \sim h^{\alpha-3}$ and suitable initial data, cf. Section~\ref{sec:MainResult} below.
 In this case we are even able to construct the leading term of the solution $y=y_h$ as $h\to 0$ provided $W(F)=\dist(F,SO(3))^2$, cf. Section~\ref{sec:Asymptotics}.

 Together with \cite{AbelsMoreMuellerGammaConv} this shows that after the natural time rescaling and for well prepared data of the correct size solutions of the $3$-d nonlinear elastodynamics converge to solutions of the dynamic von K\'arm\'an equation or linear von K\'arm\'an equation depending on the size of the data.
 We note that a similar result in the case of stationary solutions was shown by Monneau~\cite{MonneauJustification} if the limit system are the von K\'arm\'an plate equations.
 Ge, Kruse and Marsden~\cite{GeKruseMarsden} have taken an alternative and very general approach to study the limit from three-dimensional elasticity to shells and rods by establishing convergence of the underlying Hamiltionian structure.
 This suggests, but does not prove the convergence of the corresponding dynamical problems (see e.g. recent work by Mielke~\cite{MielkeWeakConvMethods} for the question on the relation of the convergence of the Hamiltonian and the convergence of the resulting dynamical problems).
 General information and many further references on the dynamics of lower-dimensional nonlinear elastic structures can be found in the book by Antman~\cite{Antman}.
 For results on existence of weak and strong solutions of the non-stationary von K\'arm\'an plate equations we refer to e.g. Chen and Wahl~\cite{ChenWahl}, Koch and Lasiecka~\cite{KochLasiecka}, Lasiecka~\cite{LasieckaStabilization}, Koch and Stahel~\cite{KochStahel}.
 For a survey on results and open problem of nonlinear elasticity, stationary and non-stationary, we refer to Ball~\cite{BallOpenProblems}.